GML-MMGroup/ClipTalk/README.md

 ---

-## 🤝 Contributing
+💬 Contact

+For questions, feedback, collaboration, or other inquiries, feel free to contact us:

+Ma Fei — mafei@gml.ac.cn
+Xu Hongbo — xuhongbo@gml.ac.cn

 <div align="center">

 ⭐ If you find ClipTalk useful, please give us a star!

-Made with ❤️ by the ClipTalk Team
+Made with ❤️ by GML-MMGroup

 </div>